-For purposes of this column, (a) "CIB" means an annual incentive cash bonus that the applicable executive officer was eligible to receive based on fiscal 2017 performance under our cash incentive plan, (b) "OPT" means a stock option granted under our 2006 equity incentive plan, (c) "RSU" means a time-vesting restricted stock unit award measured in shares of our common stock granted under our 2006 equity incentive plan, (d) "PRSU" means a performance-vesting restricted stock unit award measured in shares of our common stock granted under our 2006 equity incentive plan, and (e) "PCA" means a performance-based cash award (but not a CIB) granted under our cash incentive plan.

-(2) The grant date of each equity award is the same as the date such award was approved by our compensation committee.
-None of our named executive officers paid any amount to us as consideration for any award disclosed in this table.

-(3) Dividend equivalent rights accrue with respect to RSUs and PRSUs granted under our 2006 equity incentive plan in the form of additional units, which we refer to as "dividend units."
+- (1) For purposes of this column, (a) "CIB" means an annual cash incentive bonus that the applicable executive officer was eligible to receive based on fiscal 2022 performance under our cash incentive plan, (b) "RSU" means a time-vesting restricted stock unit award measured in shares of our common stock granted under our 2006 equity incentive plan, and (c) "PRSU" means a performance-vesting restricted stock unit award measured in shares of our common stock granted under our 2006 equity incentive plan. - (2) The grant date of each equity award is the same as the date such award was approved by our compensation committee.
+None of our named executive officers paid any amount to us as consideration for any award disclosed in this table. - (3) Dividend equivalent rights accrue with respect to RSUs and PRSUs granted under our 2006 equity incentive plan in the form of additional units, which we refer to as "dividend units."
 Dividend units are credited to the RSU or PRSU when the corresponding dividend is paid on our common stock.
 Generally, the number of dividend units credited to an RSU or PRSU with respect to a dividend is determined by multiplying the per share amount of the dividend by the number of outstanding units under the RSU or PRSU (using the target number of units if the PRSU's performance conditions are not determined) as of the dividend's record date, and then dividing the result by our closing stock price on the date the dividend is paid.
 Dividend units vest on the same dates and in the same relative proportions as the RSUs or PRSUs on which they accrue.
-All dividend units that were credited to RSUs or PRSUs in fiscal 2017 will upon vesting be paid in cash.
-Dividends are, and have been, factored into the grant date fair values reported for the RSUs or PRSUs, and thus dividend units are not reported in the table above when granted.

-(4) Table does not reflect any shares of our common stock issued in fiscal 2017 with respect to the vesting in fiscal 2017 of RSUs or PRSUs granted prior to fiscal 2017 to our named executive officers.
-These shares are reported in the "Option Exercises and Stock Vested during Fiscal 2017" table below.

-(5) The grant date fair value was computed in accordance with ASC Topic 718, excluding with respect to RSUs and PRSUs the estimated effect of any forfeitures, based on the closing market price of our common stock on the date of grant.
-In addition, the grant date fair values of the PRSUs were computed based on the probable outcome of the awards' performance conditions, and the grant date fair values of stock options were estimated using the Black-Scholes option-pricing model with the following weighted-average assumptions: expected life-4.49 years; forfeiture rate-0.4%; expected volatility-32.15%; risk-free interest rate -2.05%; and expected dividend yield-1.52%.
+All dividend units that were credited to RSUs or PRSUs in fiscal 2022 will upon vesting be paid in cash.
+Dividends are, and have been, factored into the grant date fair values reported for the RSUs or PRSUs, and thus dividend units are not reported in the table above when granted. - (4) Table does not reflect any shares of our common stock issued in fiscal 2022 with respect to the vesting in fiscal 2022 of RSUs or PRSUs granted prior to fiscal 2022 to our named executive officers.
+These shares are reported in the "Option Exercises and Stock Vested during Fiscal 2022" table below. - (5) The grant date fair value was computed in accordance with ASC Topic 718, excluding with respect to RSUs and PRSUs the estimated effect of any forfeitures, based on the closing market price of our common stock on the date of grant.
+In addition, the grant date fair values of the PRSUs were computed based on the probable outcome of the awards' performance conditions.